Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Related Work

-\textbf{Code Obfuscation.} Code obfuscation is used to make code unreadable~\cite{obfsaref}.
-The reasoning behind this is to protect the source code from a potential copyright violation (e.g., a company reusing the code of another company) by making it illegible~\cite{Banescu:18}.
-There are several ways to obfuscate code \cite{yakproref,srcprotectorref}, including changing variable names, modifying the order in which the code is written, and relying on jumps to retain the correct execution order \cite{Banescu:18,Heiderich:11,obfsaref}.
-Although this technique seems to be effective in ensuring code privacy, it is reversible as it does not require cryptographic keys to obfuscate the code.
-In addition, this practice can make static analysis unfeasible or less reliable since these tools are typically prepared to parse the original source code without any type of obfuscation. \name\, aims to protect the code with encryption and, at the same time, enable static analysis over encrypted data.
+\textbf{Code Obfuscation and Encryption.} Code obfuscation and encryption are used to make code unreadable~\cite{Hosseinzadeh:18}.
+The reasoning behind this is to protect the source code from a possible copyright violation (e.g., a company reusing the code of another company) and reverse engineering analysis by making it illegible~\cite{Banescu:18,Kang:21,Dong:16,Cho:11}.
+There are several ways to obfuscate code \cite{yakproref,srcprotectorref,Hosseinzadeh:18,Wu:16}, including changing variable names, modifying the order in which the code is written, and relying on jumps to retain the correct execution order \cite{Banescu:18}.
+Although this technique seems effective in ensuring code privacy, it is reversible, as it does not use encryption to obfuscate the code.
+In addition, this practice can make static analysis infeasible or less reliable since these tools are typically designed to parse the original source code without any form of obfuscation~\cite{Schrittwieser:16}.
+In contrast, code encryption has been used to ensure code privacy for cloud storage purposes~\cite{Dong:16} or to avoid reverse engineering analysis~\cite{Cho:11,Cappaert:06}, in which the entire or partial code (e.g., entry points and sensitive sinks) is encrypted and tested against tampering attacks.
+Code task analysis is allowed, but during the analysis process, the code is decrypted. \name aims to protect the code with encryption and, simultaneously, enable static analysis over encrypted data using SSE, without revealing the code.
+During the code analysis of \name, when decrypting the \texttt{value\_ind} of the EII, what is found are the cryptographic keys of the next EII entry and the numeric data encrypted with ORE; so nothing is revealed about the code.
+Furthermore, these keys are the representative form of ITL tokens, and ITL tokens, in turn, are a form of obfuscation of the actual source code.